VMware Distributed Switch Configuration Best Practices

 - Backup and restoring network configuration.

 VMware distributed switching is available only if you use the vSphere Enterprise Plus license for ESXi hosts in vSphere.
 If you use a free trial license, all vSphere features including a distributed virtual switch are available for a 60-day period.
 The ESXi free edition doesn’t allow you to use a distributed virtual switch.
-Read more about vSphere licensing in the blog post.
+Read more about vSphere licensing in our guide.

 Note that a datacenter must exist in the vCenter inventory.

 Let’s review how to create and configure a VMware distributed switch in VMware vSphere 6.7.
 In our example, vCenter 6.7 is used and two ESXi hosts of the version 6.7 are managed by vCenter:

 ESXi1 – 192.168.101.207 (the IP address of the management interface)

 Step 1 – Creating a VMware distributed switch